rejusam/ClinicalDataAnalysis/README.md

 # Respiratory Biometric Data Analysis Platform

-This project demonstrates a full pipeline for clinical data analysis, from raw data processing to an interactive web-based dashboard. he analysis focuses on **respiratory biometric parameters** from critically ill ICU patients, evaluating oxygen saturation (SpO2), respiratory rate, heart rate, and hypoxemia episodes.
+This project demonstrates a full pipeline for clinical data analysis, from raw data processing to an interactive web-based dashboard.
+The analysis focuses on **respiratory biometric parameters** from critically ill ICU patients, evaluating oxygen saturation (SpO2), respiratory rate, heart rate, and hypoxemia episodes.

 ---